 The Master program provides communication skills for aspiring and professional health advocates in public (government, NGO, NFP) and corporate health communications, health care public affairs, public relations, community relations, healthcare promotions and health journalism.
-It offers a solid, evidence-based education in international health, community-oriented health practice, obesity and other disease prevention strategies.
+It offers a solid, evidence-based education in international health, community-oriented health practice, and disease prevention strategies.

 The flexible program is designed to meet the needs of those already working in, or wishing to enter, the private and public health sectors, as well as non-government and community organisations by being offered in a multi-modal format.
 That is, students can choose to either take it in block mode (concentrated short-time face-to-face engagements paired with online study) or fully online mode (video meetings plus independent study).
 In addition, the Graduate Diploma (one year full-time) and Graduate Certificate (six months full-time) courses provide shorter avenues to update and extend one’s professional skills, or to explore new career directions (also offered in either format).